rudranaidu/ML_MathematicalFoundations/Theory/14_Autoregressive_Models_and_Transformers_part1.md

 # 4. What is a Sequence?

-Prathosh now introduces a slight change in notation.
+We now introduces a slight change in notation.

 Until now,